top of page

 Category A: In employment with current employer for 6 months or more

 When you are already in the UK with permission to work your application can be considered under joint household income.
-Joint household income is a combination of both your joint employment income from all income sources recognised under Category A. You can combine Category C: non-employment income, Category D: cash savings and Category E: pension if necessary to meet the minimum financial requirement of £18,600 per annum.
+Joint household income is a combination of both your joint employment income from all income sources recognised under Category A. You can combine Category C: non-employment income, Category D: cash savings and Category E: pension if necessary to meet the minimum financial requirement of £29,000 per annum or £18,600 when already within the relevant FLR category extending under Further Leave to Remain.

 Category B: Less than 6 months with employer or has variable income